 All of our product candidates, if approved, will compete with a range of therapeutic treatments that are either in development or currently marketed.
 We are aware of companies that have advanced adenosine A2A receptor antagonists into early- or late-stage clinical development for non-oncology indications, primarily Parkinson's disease.
-These companies include Merck & Co., Inc. and Biotie Therapies Corp.
+These companies include Merck & Co., Inc. and Acorda Therapeutics, Inc.(through its acquisition of Biotie Therapies Corp in 2016).
 In addition, Kyowa Hakko Kirin Pharma, Inc. has approval in Japan for an adenosine A2A receptor antagonist for use in Parkinson's disease and is currently conducting a Phase 3 study in the United States for Parkinson's disease.
-Within oncology, Palobiofarma SL has begun a Phase 1 clinical dose finding trial with an adenosine A2A antagonist in lung cancer patients.
+Within oncology, Palobiofarma SL has initiated a Phase 1 dose finding clinical trial with an adenosine A2A antagonist in lung cancer patients.
 Novartis has announced an exclusive licensing agreement with Palobiofarma.
-AstraZeneca plc has recently licensed an A2A receptor antagonist for use in cancer therapy and recently initiated a Phase 1 clinical trial in cancer patients.
-In addition, Juno Therapeutics, Inc. recently acquired Redoxtherapies, Inc., which is developing an A2A receptor antagonist for cancer.
+AstraZeneca plc has recently licensed a preclinical A2A antagonist for use in cancer therapy from Heptares, Inc. In addition, Redoxtherapies, Inc., which was acquired by Juno Therapeutics, is developing an A2A receptor antagonist for cancer.
 More generally, in the field of immuno-oncology, there are large pharmaceutical companies with approved products or products in late-stage development that target other immune checkpoints, including PD-1, PD-L1 or CTLA-4.
-These companies include Bristol-Myers Squibb (nivolumab, ipilimumab), Merck (pembrolizumab), Genentech (TECENTRIQTM) and AstraZeneca (tremelimumab).
+These companies include Bristol-Myers Squibb (nivolumab, ipilimumab), Merck (pembrolizumab), Genentech (atezolizumab) and AstraZeneca (durvalumab, tremelimumab).
 Also, AstraZeneca and MedImmune LLC have recently announced the initiation of a Phase 1 study with an anti-CD73 antibody.
+Bristol-Myers Squibb also announced the development of an anti-CD73 antibody.
 Finally, Janssen Pharmaceuticals, Inc. and AbbVie Inc. are co-marketing Imbruvica (ibrutinib), which is a small molecule inhibitor of the kinase BTK that has also been reported to inhibit ITK.